layanat/layanat/README.md

 ### Aside from Tech 🍀🐈🎧📚
 🫡 Aside from tech, I am a people's manager and have been in manager roles for different institutions since 2021.

-🏋🏻 I enjoy hitting the gym, and I'm Currently working as a part-time administrative manager for a local studio gym
+🏋🏻 I enjoy hitting the gym, and I'm Currently working as a operations manager for a local studio gym

 🐈 I love cats, especially Lava my girl